-This GFF strategy refresh, underpinned by extensive diagnostics work, sets out the strategic directions for the GFF for the next five years.
+17. This GFF strategy refresh, underpinned by extensive diagnostics work, sets out the strategic directions for the GFF for the next five years.
 The refresh was commissioned by the GFF Trust Fund Committee7 and spearheaded by the GFF Secretariat, under the guidance of a core group8 of GFF Investors Group members.
-A consulting firm, Health Strategy and Delivery Foundation, supported the GFF Secretariat team with diagnostics work, including more than 100 stakeholder interviews conducted in Q1 2020, three country case studies (Democratic Republic of Congo, Ghana, Mozambique), a desk review of more than 300 documents and a public consultation process.
+A consulting firm, HSDF, supported the GFF Secretariat team with diagnostics work including more than 100 stakeholder interviews conducted in Q1 2020, three country case studies (Democratic Republic of Congo, Ghana, Mozambique), a desk review of more than 300 documents and a public consultation process.
 The diagnostic work highlights several areas where the GFF partnership can expand and deepen its impact going forward.
 An issues paper presented to the GFF Investors Group and Trust Fund Committee in April 20209 provided a detailed summary of this analysis, laying out several priority areas for the GFF over the next five years.
-The issues paper highlighted the following six cross-cutting priority areas for future attention and strengthening:
+The Issues paper highlighted six cross-cutting priority areas for future attention and strengthening:

-- Communications: The need to articulate and communicate GFF's value proposition and theory of change, including implications of the COVID-19 pandemic. - Country leadership: The need to enhance GFF support to partner countries, particularly in investment case implementation. - Accountability: The need to ascertain clearer roles and accountability structures that apply to all GFF partners in the investment case development and implementation process, including increasing engagement with civil society. - Health financing: The need for clearer communication and greater realism around GFF's contributions to domestic resource mobilization, including roadmaps in each GFF-supported country. - Results agenda: The need to be more explicit about what the GFF partnership can be expected to deliver in terms of results, by when, and to or for whom. - Fit-for-purpose: The need to clarify roles, mutual expectations and accountability in the context of a renewed partnership agreement with the World Bank.
+- Communications: The need to articulate and communicate GFF's value proposition and theory of change, including implication of COVID-19 pandemic. - Country leadership: The need to enhance GFF support to partner countries, particularly in investment case implementation. - Accountability: The need to ascertain clearer roles and accountability structures that apply to all GFF partners in the investment case development and implementation, including increasing engagement with civil society. - Health financing: The need for clearer communication and greater realism around GFF's contributions to domestic resource mobilization, including roadmaps in each GFF supported country. - Results agenda: The need to be more explicit about what the GFF partnership can be expected to deliver in terms of results, by when, and to or for whom.